lsmor/plutus-pioneer-program/installation/instructions.md

 Interpreter ready
 ```

-Let this running an open ANOTHER console
+Leave this running an open ANOTHER console

 ## Build the front-end